 Layers upon layers and Carhartt jacket.
 Plus RW Boots!

 Keep welding.
 When you stop or the fitter takes too long you start to get chilly again.

 Red Wing wool socks and waterproof boots, Layers of clothing

 Lace up my Red Wings and work my ASS off!!!
 The only way to do it.

 Wool socks and waterproofed boots and leather wool lined gloves

 Remembering to put your socks on before your boots helps.

 Wool socks and tons of layers!

 We’re lucky, for the most part, that the winters in Richmond aren’t too brutal.
 That doesn’t mean it doesn’t get cold though!
-We hope you found these tips from your neighbors to be helpful… be sure to take their advice if you’ve gotta work outside this winter!← How to Clean your Red Wing Boots Get The Right Fit! →
+We hope you found these tips from your neighbors to be helpful… be sure to take their advice if you’ve gotta work outside this winter!← In-Store Safety Protocol Give the Gift of Red Wing Shoes! →